-The differentiated care models are particularly advantageous for the private sector as it adopts task sharing to a significant extent, which allows it to deliver services at a lower cost than if it used doctors to deliver the same services, thereby supporting competitive prices for high-quality services.
-As the private sector is "competing" with the public sector's free HIV services, being able to provide consistently high-quality services at an affordable price is critical to successfully scaling services.
-Task-sharing, particularly when coupled with technology, has allowed the organizations to lower staffing costs and recruit cadres that were more readily available.
-In South Africa, task-sharing to nurses was particularly helpful for maintaining continuity at organizations because South African law does not allow the private sector to directly hire doctors (they must employ doctors on a contractual basis).
-To maintain service quality, the organizations put in place standard processes and protocols, provided training, and introduced support tools, such as artificial intelligence-powered decision-support tools.
+The differentiated care models are particularly advantageous for the private sector as task sharing supports competitive prices for high quality services.
+Given that the private sector is "competing" with the public sector's free HIV services, being able to provide consistently high-quality services at an affordable price is critical to successfully scaling services.
+Task sharing, particularly when coupled with technology, has allowed the organizations to lower staffing costs and recruit cadres that were more readily available.
+In South Africa, task sharing to nurses was particularly helpful for maintaining continuity at organizations because the law does not allow most private sector hospitals to directly hire doctors (they must employ them on a contractual basis).
+To maintain service quality, the organizations put in place standard processes and protocols, provided training, and introduced support tools, such as artificial intelligence-powered decisionsupport tools.

-Private service delivery organizations invest in technology to keep staffing costs low and improve quality of service delivery.
+Private service delivery organizations invest in technology to keep staffing costs low and improve quality of service delivery